FlawlessPT/yellow-project/README.md

 - Reset password (email link redirect to mw://recoverpassword);
 - Github sign in (after github authentication, user is redirected to mw://signin/github);
 - Email confirmation after signup (confirmation email link redirect to mw://signup scheme);
+- Google sign in using web oauth (after google authentication, user is redirected to mw://signin/google);

 For that **mw** scheme was defined for the application (below follow instructions to change the scheme for your application);